Renovation planning, on the go

 The kitchen island is naturally the focal point of a room, so it is important to choose lighting that can enhance its aesthetic.
 On top of that, it needs to be functional as well.

 Ensure that the lighting fixtures you choose provide sufficient light for the island's intended use.
 Task lighting is essential for providing adequate illumination while chopping or cooking.
-If you want to use the island mostly for dining or entertaining, consider adding ambient and accent lighting to create a warm and inviting ambiance.
-Plinth lighting can also add a touch of drama and grandeur to your island.
+If you want to use the island mostly for dining or entertaining, consider adding ambient and accent lighting to create a warm and inviting ambience.
+Plinth lighting or under-cabinet LED strips, as shown below, can add a touch of drama and grandeur to your island.

 The size and shape of your kitchen island will influence the type and placement of lighting fixtures.
-For a long or rectangular island, consider installing multiple pendant lights evenly spaced along its length, as seen in this modern kitchen.
-A single pendant light or a group of smaller pendants can work nicely for a smaller or square-shaped island.
+For a long or rectangular island, consider installing multiple pendant lights spaced evenly along its length, as seen in the dry kitchen below.
+Meanwhile, a single pendant light can work nicely for a smaller or square-shaped island.

 6. Be clever with how you incorporate seating